ngTraining/angular-templates/step-03 - ng-app Directive/index.md

 Here is a [link to the example](example-01).

 ## Explanation

-This AngularJS application simply displays the result of adding two numbers.
-To get it to run we do the following:
+	This example demonstrates the basic elements that are needed to get an AngularJS application running.

 * Load the `angular.js` file using the `<script>` in the `<head>` tag.
 * Apply the `ng-app` directive to the `<html>` tag so that the entire page is an **AngularJS